leonfullxr/Cypher/README.md

 # Cipher
 ## Description
 Cypher is a cutting-edge encrypted chat application designed to prioritize user privacy and security.
 With end-to-end encryption, your messages remain confidential and secure, ensuring peace of mind in your communications.
+We don't store any IP addresses, metadata or user linked data, it is perfectly anonymous.

 ---

 ## Features
 - **End-to-End Encryption**: Messages are encrypted from sender to receiver, safeguarding your data from prying eyes.
+Every message stored on the database is encrypted and cannot be read even if the database is breached.
 - **Real-Time Messaging**: Fast and seamless chat experience.
 - **Cross-Platform Support**: Accessible on multiple devices for convenient communication.
 - **Secure Group Chats**: Encrypt conversations with multiple participants.
-- **Minimal Data Storage**: Prioritizes privacy by storing minimal user data.
+- **NO Metadata Storage**: Prioritizes privacy by storing zero user metadata.

 ---